Vintage Rolex Art Deco Silver Cased Cocktail Watch with Gems, Circa 1920

 VERTEX 9 Carat Gold Cocktail Watch

-This interesting piece from the 1951/1952 era was also sold through our eBay business listing recently.
+This interesting piece from the 1951/1952 era was also sold through our eBay Business Listing recently.
 The watch is powered by a 15 jewel Vertex movement.

 It features a leather cordette style strap decorated with two gold plated clasps.

-DSCF2705The case is fully stamped and also features an engine turned interior.
+The case is fully stamped and also features an engine turned interior.
 It was manufactured by Dennison and is stamped A.L.D..

-VINTAGE 9 Carat GOLD WOMEN’S WRISTWATCH (1924/1925)
+VINTAGE 9 Carat GOLD WOMEN’S WRISTWATCH (1924/1925) – SOLD

 This early Twentieth century gold watch has classic design features of the period and very pretty, butterfly blue hands.